 I continued to step out of what is simply required for sure.
 I went to FNCE and met a ton of RDs and people who I want to be like.
 I applied for an internship with Robyn and started working with her at the end of last semester.
 I read nutrition news or primary literature almost every day and I pushed myself to continue networking.

 The social media turned into 9:30 pm and I don’t think that’s too bad!
 I really slept so much better last semester and feel as though my separation from my phone was a big part in that.

 My relationships were better than ever last semester.
 I made effort to drive the drive to see friends on the other side of LA, I met up with two of my best sorority sisters I hadn’t seen since graduation at the end of winter break, and I put myself out in new social situations that were freaking weird and uncomfortable but made me grow tons and learn a lot about myself.

 I sucked at disconnecting one day a week.
 I really dropped the ball on that one and hope to get better.
 I’ve never been good at work(school)/life balance but I’m getting better for sure.
 It’s just going to take some time.
-Robyn has actually been super helpful (can you tell I look up to her?) in that sense since she tells me not to check my intern email over the weekend- like at all.
+Robyn has actually been super helpful in that sense since she tells me not to check my intern email over the weekend- like at all.
 I found this so hard because I’m such a people pleaser and I want everyone to be happy and settled.
 It’s a work in progress but I have to realize I have to be happy and settled too to not get burned out.